CodeIntelligenceTesting/jazzer/README.md

 In addition to that, you can provide a list of exceptions to be ignored during fuzzing via the `--autofuzz_ignore` flag in the form of a comma-separated list.
 You can specify concrete exceptions (e.g., `java.lang.NullPointerException`), in which case also subclasses of these exception classes will be ignored, or glob patterns to ignore all exceptions in a specific package (e.g. `java.lang.*` or `com.company.**`).

-When fuzzing with `--autofuzz`, Jazzer automatically enables the `--keep_going` mode to keep fuzzing indefinitely after the first finding.
-Set `--keep_going=N` explicitly to stop after the `N`-th finding.

 #### Docker
 To facilitate using the Autofuzz mode, there is a docker image that you can use to fuzz libraries just by providing their Maven coordinates.
 The dependencies will then be downloaded and autofuzzed: